cosee/ubuntu-ansible-desktop-setup/README.md

 After installing ansible via the `install.sh` you can execute the playbook with:

 `ansible-playbook setup.yml --ask-become-pass`

+Remote setup is only possible if the server has the ssh daemon installed.

 Look into the `defaults.yml` and change variables as you need.
 E.g. you will need to change 'docker_user' to your username in order for ansible to configure the docker group correctly.